Poynting vector controversy in axion modified electrodynamics: THE EFFECTIVE AXION CURRENT AND CHARGE DENSITY

-Furthermore, $\vec{J}_{ae}$ is similar to a bound current, so the total axion current is thus $\vec{J}_a=\vec{J}_{ab}+\vec{J}_{ae}$, which is a more general form of Eqn. (\ref{AXCur}).
-Note, that setting these terms to zero because $\nabla a=0$, at the begining of a calculation that analyses the sensitivity of a axion-photon coupled system can result in missing some parts of the solution \cite{TobarModAx19,TOBAR2020}, as we show in the next section.
+Furthermore, $\vec{J}_{ae}$ is similar to a bound current, so the total axion current is thus $\vec{J}_a=\vec{J}_{ab}+\vec{J}_{ae}$, which is a more general form of En. (\ref{AXCur}).
+Note that setting these terms to zero because $\nabla a=0$, is an approximation that is not always valid \cite{TobarModAx19,TOBAR2020}, as we show in the next section.

-\section{Axion Modified Electrodynamics}
+\section{AXION MODIFIED ELECTRODYNAMICS}

-\subsection{Time Dependent Form}
+\subsection{Time dependent form}

-Rather that write the equation of motion with modified source terms, as in (\ref{AxEDCurr}) and (\ref{AxEDCurr2}), we may include the modifications in the definitions of the fields themselves in a similar way to the auxiliary fields in matter \cite{TobarModAx19}.
-Here we denote the generated photon by subscript $1$, and is created by the axion pseudo-scalar field mixing with the background field (denoted by subscript 0).
-With some rearrangement of these equations, and to first order in $g_{a \gamma \gamma}$, we can show \cite{Younggeun18,Tobar2021,Sikivie2021},